What is a Progressive Web App?

 For the app developer, it is also easier to gauge the popularity of the app since it comes in a web format.
 People download and forget to use apps all the time, but with a PWA, daily usage is easier to track and record.

 PWAs also have the ability to work offline.
-These days, more and more web apps are enabling offline functionality and your PWA must also be able to do this.
+These days, more and more web applications are enabling offline functionality and your PWA must also be able to do this.

 This is done by caching app beforehand so that it can be displayed when the user isn’t connected to the internet.